lisaalaz/lisaalaz/README.md

 👋 Hi there!
 ----------

-I am a PhD student at Imperial College London, studying and working with large language models.
+I am a PhD student at Imperial College London, interested in machine learning and natural language processing.
 In particular I am learning about:

   - 🧠 Reasoning and planning
   - 🤖 LLMs as agents